DaneshMoradigaravand/KlebsiellaPneumoniaeMNGHA/README.md

-# The Emergence of Highly Resistant and Hypervirulent *Klebsiella pneumoniae* CC14 Clone
+# The Emergence of Highly Resistant and Hypervirulent *Klebsiella pneumoniae* CC14 Clone in a Tertiary Hospital over Eight Years

 ## Abstract